-The Company's financial assets measured at fair value through profit or loss have used Level 1 and Level 2 valuation techniques during the year ended September 30, 2019.
-The carrying values of the Company's financial assets and liabilities approximate their fair values as at September 30, 2019.
-During the year ended September 30, 2019, the Company transferred \$750 of marketable securities from Level 1 to Level 2 due to the absence of a quoted price in an active market.
+The Company's financial assets measured at fair value through profit or loss have used Level 1 and Level 2 valuation techniques during the year ended September 30, 2020.
+The carrying values of the Company's financial assets and liabilities approximate their fair values as at September 30, 2020.
+During the year ended September 30, 2020, the Company transferred \$3,857 of URC shares included in marketable securities from Level 2 to Level 1.

-As at September 30, 2019 and September 30, 2018, the fair values of cash and cash equivalents, restricted cash, receivables and amounts payable and other liabilities approximate their carrying values because of the short-term nature of these instruments.
+As at September 30, 2020 and 2019, the fair values of cash and cash equivalents, restricted cash, receivables and amounts payable and other liabilities approximate their carrying values because of the short-term nature of these instruments.
 Financial assets and financial liabilities measured at fair value on a recurring basis include: